awslabs/amazon-eks-ami/nodeadm/README.md

 --BOUNDARY--
 ```

-A different source for the configuration object can be specified with the `--config-source` flag.
+The source for the configuration object can be specified with the `--config-source` flag.
+It accepts a URI with supported schemes: [imds, file].
+The default source is `imds://user-data`,

 The [API reference documentation](doc/api.md) contains the details of the configuration types.